ahurdis/AWSAssociateSolutionsArchitectNotes/README.md

 # Concepts and Components:

    1.   **AWS Global Infrastructure**:
-        1. Availability zone: Each AWS region consists of multiple AZs Each region consists of multiple availability zones, currently 69 in total(as of 2019) An Availability Zone(AZ) is simply a data center Each AZ can contain multiple data centers

-        2. Regions: A place where AWS resources exists a geographical area, there are 22 regions (as of 2019)
+        1. Regions: A place where AWS resources exists a geographical area, there are 26 regions (as of 1/2022)

+        2. Availability zone:
+            Each region consists of multiple availability zones, currently 84 in total (as of 1/2022)

+            Each AZ can contain multiple data centers

         3. Edge location: This is a CDN(Content-Delivery Network) endpoint.
 Edge locations are used by CloudFront to cache files near the user where they access them.